-$^{^{22}}$ As noted in the context of the static model, I focus on equilibria where firms hire each period and (12) thus always holds.
-There are circumstances in which firms could prefer to opt out of hiring completely, however, paying their existing workers such low wages as to make them indifferent between remaining employed and quitting to look for a new job (or lower, if possible).
+22As noted in the context of the static model, I focus on equilibria where firms hire each period and (12) thus always holds.
+There are circumstances in which firms could prefer to opt out of hiring completely, paying their existing workers such low wages as to make them indifferent between remaining employed and quitting to look for a new job (or lower, if possible).
 I discuss this possibility in Appendix A and provide checks in the quantitative exercises to make sure that such a deviation would not appear profitable for firms.

-if one thinks of the firm as choosing a sequence of present values of wages to offer new hires, where the firm wage constraint imposes the same value to apply to existing workers at each point in time as well.
-In choosing the initial period value, the firm has an incentive to profit from its existing workforce via a low value.
-In making plans for future hiring, on the other hand, the firm does not view its future workforce as exogenous, implying that the tradeoffs the firm faces in the initial period and later periods differ - indicating time-inconsistency.
+together with an added term where the initial market tightness appears separately.
+This asymmetry makes sense if one thinks of the firm as choosing a sequence of present values of wages to offer new hires in a setting where the same value applies to the firm's existing workers at each point in time as well.
+In choosing the initial period value, the firm has an incentive to profit from its existing workers via a low value (as in the static model).
+In making plans for future hiring, on the other hand, the firm does not view its future workforce as exogenous, implying that the tradeoffs the firm faces in the initial period and later periods differ.
+Intuitively, the firm effectively faces a less elastic labor supply in the initial period than later on.